 Population estimates indicate that more than one-third of people with an AOD use disorder have at least one co-occurring mental disorder; however, the rate is even higher among those in AOD treatment programs.
 Additionally, there are a large number of people who present to AOD treatment who display symptoms of disorders while not meeting criteria for a diagnosis of a disorder.

-The high prevalence of comorbidity means that AOD workers are frequently faced with the need to manage complex psychiatric symptoms that may interfere with their ability to treat clients’ AOD use.
-Furthermore, clients with comorbid mental health conditions often have a variety of other medical, family, and social problems (e.g., housing, employment, welfare, legal problems).
-As such, it is important that AOD workers adopt a holistic approach to the management and treatment of comorbidity that is based on treating the person, not the illness (see Chapter B1).
+The high prevalence of co-occurring AOD and mental health conditions means that AOD workers are frequently faced with the need to manage complex psychiatric symptoms whilst treating clients’ AOD use.
+Furthermore, clients with co-occurring mental health conditions often have extensive trauma histories, and a variety of other medical, family, and social problems (e.g., housing, employment, welfare, legal problems).
+As such, it is important that AOD workers adopt a holistic and trauma-informed approach to the management and treatment of co-occurring conditions that is based on treating the person, not the illness (see Chapter B1 and Chapter B2).

-The first step in responding to comorbidity is being able to identify the person’s needs (see Chapters B2 and B3).
-Despite high rates of comorbidity among clients of AOD services, it is not unusual for comorbid mental health conditions to go unnoticed.
-This is mostly because AOD workers are not routinely looking for them.
-It is a recommendation of these Guidelines that all clients of AOD treatment services should be screened and assessed for comorbidity as part of routine clinical care.
+The first step in responding to co-occurring AOD and mental health conditions is being able to identify the person’s needs (see Chapter B3 and Chapter B4).
+Despite high rates of co-occurring mental disorders among clients of AOD services, it is not unusual for these co-occurring conditions to go unnoticed, mostly because AOD workers are not routinely looking for them.
+It is a recommendation of these Guidelines that all clients of AOD treatment services be screened and assessed for co-occurring mental disorders as part of routine clinical care.